JosieOnGit/Luniks/Geography/Ubunia/Zakh'háfo.md

 ## Nepestésá

 ## Álef
-Álef is the biggest city in the **Álef city cluster**.
+Álef is the biggest and main city in the **Álef city cluster**.
 Many other cities are connected continuously through an automated metro system, which continued to provide service even long after the collapse of **United Máneá**.
+### Inner Ring
+- Nórem
 - Czerébti
 - Siftka
 - Szebta
+- Kassam
+### Outer Ring
+- Nódori
+- Egórecë
+- Kristánisin
 ## Nódori
 Part of the **Álef city cluster**.
 Nódori had gone through several construction stages in the span of just a few years, creating a central district that was outdated a mere 5 years after completion.
 Because of this, Nódori is divided up into five districts:
 - Ald-Nódori (Old Nódori)